talpor/talpor-dev-handbook/docs/development/tech/index.md

 Always keep in mind:

-- Good testing means shiping working code. **Be religious about testing your codebase.**
+- Good testing means shipping working code. **Be religious about testing your codebase.**

 - No testing or poor, sloppy testing will result in bad code